 Immediate annuities may be ideal for those who have a large amount of money on hand.
 An investor buys an immediate annuity with a large lump sum payment and then receives regular payments over a set period of time or as long as they live.
 Payments begin immediately (hence the name) and the investor can earn a fixed or variable interest rate.

 So why would you tie up a large amount of cash in an annuity?
 There are a few reasons.
-An annuity allows for tax-deferred income.
+An annuity grows tax-deferred.
 It also provides a steady stream of income for a set period of time and takes away the worry and anxiety around managing a large sum of money.

 With deferred annuities, an investor receive payments in the future only after the initial amount used to buy the annuity has accrued interest.
 Basically, it’s the opposite of an immediate annuity.